joomlashack/ShackBuilder/README.md

 Create a new file on the main project root folder, name as `build.global.properties` file you will set the global properties for the phing script.

     builder.path=/path/to/AllediaBuilder/
+    fix.jenkins.symlinks.path=/path/to/tmp/path/for/symlinks/

-For now, you just need to set the path to AllediaBuilder repository.
+For local development, you just need to set the path to AllediaBuilder repository.
+The ```fix.jenkins.symlinks.path``` property will be only required on the OSDeploy environment, where it needs to "fix" the different paths that Jenkins force the projects to have.
+So it will use the path to create the symlinks, simulating the normal path structure and redirect the build paths to there.

 ### Phing script for each project